michaelwisely/IA-GAANN/index.md

 infrastructures for assurance purposes, using commodity flow as a fundamental concept.
-Conceptually, both information and actual physical material flow are commodities; flow provides an overarching rubric, so that information assurance for infrastructure systems can be analyzed in a consistent, structured, and unified way - a true systems engineering approach.
+Conceptually, both information and actual physical material flow are commodities; flow provides an overarching rubric, so that information assurance for infrastructure systems can be analysed in a consistent, structured, and unified way - a true systems engineering approach.